Revolut Review: Rates, Fees & Safety 2024

 Like many fintechs however, profit remains a struggle

-Here are some of the key stats from their 2022 financials (the latest available financials for the full group):
+Here are some of the key stats from their 2023 financials:

 It’s worth noting that Revolut has twice had to apply for an extension to publish their accounts